 - The company has also opted for low-impact and sustainable materials for the inside cabin, to include, recycled plastic bottles and cork harvested from the bark of trees without felling.

-- The all-electric Mazda MX-30 will be priced at £30,495 (not including the PiCG).
+- The all-electric Mazda MX-30 (First Edition model) is priced at £30,495 (not including the PiCG).
 Including the revised PiCG, the car is priced at £27,495.
 The electric vehicle will go on sale in Japan And Europe in second half 2020.
-It is expected to arrive in the UK in 2021.
+It is expected to arrive in the UK in early 2021.
 The company has allocated 500 units of the Mazda MX 30 First Edition BEV for the UK market.
 You can pre-order online and receive a free wall box charger for home charging (pre-orders opened from 3rd March 2020).
 For those keen on a test drive, the electric car will be available at a local dealer from early 2021.

 Battery And Range